Existence and uniqueness of solutions to rate independent systems with history variable

 \section{Abstract}

-This paper investigates rate independent systems (RIS), where the dissipation functional depends not only on the rate but also on the \textit{history} of the state.
-The latter is expressed in terms of a Volterra integral operator.
+This paper investigates \ro{rate-independent} systems (RIS), where the dissipation functional depends not only on the rate but also on the \textit{history} of the state.
+The latter is expressed in terms of an integral operator.
 We establish an existence result for the original problem and for the control thereof, without resorting to smallness assumptions.
-Under a smoothness condition, we prove the uniqueness of solutions to a certain class of history dependent RIS with unbounded dissipation potentials.
+Under a smoothness condition, we prove the uniqueness of solutions to a certain class of \ro{history-dependent} RIS \ro{where the subdifferential of the dissipation potential is an unbounded operator}.
 In this context, we derive an essential estimate that opens the door to future research on the topic of optimization.

 \begin{AMS} 34G25, 49J40, 49J53, 74P99, 74R99 \end{AMS}